mwmahlberg/fasta2pansn/README.md

 # fasta2pansn

-This repository was created to contain the code used in my answer to the question ["Go file reading, modifing and writting to a new file"][question] asked on Stackoverflow.
+This repository was created to contain the code used in [my answer][answer] to the question ["Go file reading, modifing and writting to a new file"][question] asked on Stackoverflow.

 > ***Note***
 >